 Call for Speaker Submissions

-The Evolve, Indie and Develop: Brighton conferences are all about bringing the European development community together to share ideas and learn from each other.
-If you have an idea for a presentation, we'd like to invite you to submit your proposal by following the guidelines below and completing the submission form no later than
+The Evolve and Develop conferences are all about bringing the European development community together to share ideas and learn from each other.
+If you have an idea for a presentation, we'd like to invite you to submit your proposal by following our guidelines and completing the submission form no later than 20 March 2017.

 Please keep the following in mind when you submit your proposal:

-- The proposed outline you submit now must match the presentation you give at the Evolve, Indie or Develop: Brighton conferences
+- The proposed outline you submit now must match the presentation you give at the conference.

 Ideas for Talks